 Challenge Negative Beliefs

-Identify and challenge the negative beliefs or self-stigma that may be contributing to your avoidance.
+Identify and challenge the negative beliefs or self-stigma that may be contributing to your mental health avoidance.
 Reframe these beliefs with more compassionate and empowering perspectives, recognizing that seeking help is a sign of strength, not weakness.

 Build a Support System